Chapter 14:

 Apparitions - The Camera Tale

-I snapped my fingers, and light appeared, albeit for a brief moment.
+I snapped my fingers, and light was summoned, albeit for a brief moment.

-It was a shadow...
+The figure ahead of me looked like a three-dimensional shadow...
 Approximately two meters tall, maybe a little more.
 As wide as a full-grown adult male.
 Appendages on its back, similar to butterfly wings.

 I snapped my fingers again, trying to make out more detail.